Last updated:

 No kiss before chapter 15.

-Standalone HEA, no cliffhanger.
+Standalone happily ever after, no cliffhanger.

 What Is The Starfall Accord About and Why Does It Feel Like It Was Written for You?